 GHANAIAN DRUMS & DRUMMING

-Until relatively recently Ghanaian women were not allowed to play the national traditional drums.
+At one time in the past Ghanaian women were not allowed to play the national traditional drums.
 That was a man's job!
 Women were allowed to sing, clap and dance, but not play the drums.

 Margaret is very thankful that tradition has been lifted.

 From an early age she, her siblings and friends made their own crude drums and practised with each other.
 Their rhythmic abilities were clearly evident for all to hear.

 When she was studying at the University College of Education in Winneba, Margaret decided to have professional lessons in drumming and dance.

 With the help of a friend travelling to Ghana and back on business, Margaret was able to build up a full set of Ghanaian drums in England.
 Eight to be precise, plus two xylophones, a bell and a variety of other bells and shakers.

 She put these to good use when studying in Poland and over recent years in the United Kingdom.

 Margaret conducted a workshop of Ghanaian Drumming and Singing as part of week-end of An African Experience at West Dean College, Chichester.